Wamphyre/BSD-XFCE/README.md

 # BSD-XFCE
 BSD-XFCE is a collection of scripts and FreeBSD filesystem configurations to install a full-fledged and high-performant XFCE enviroment specially optimized for desktop and workstation use without the hassle and with a very beautiful looking for classic OS X users.

+## DISCLAIMER: This project doesn't want to be a "OS X clone on FreeBSD" or whatever.
+The installation of the macOS skinpack is totally optional, the base system installation and configurations are the big deal.

 ## Screenshots

 ![App Screenshot](https://github.com/Wamphyre/BSD-XFCE/blob/main/screenshot.png)